 THE TEN-DOLLAR FOUNDING FATHER

 At each performance of Hamilton on Broadway, 46 seats in the first and second rows are distributed through a digital lottery.
 In Chicago, 44 seats are distributed that way.
 In both cases, those seats cost just $10.
-Around 40 $10 lottery tickets are also available for each of the musical's two national tours.
+Approximately 40 $10 lottery tickets are also available for each of the musical's two national tours.

 I WAS POOR,

 I KNEW IT WAS THE ONLY WAY TO RISE UP!

 For many people, this digital lottery may be the only way to see Hamilton.
 The show’s average ticket price on Broadway hovers just under $300, and premium seats cost $849—but even those tickets are almost all sold out, and on the resale market the prices can be far higher.